ROCm/rocm-examples/Libraries/hipSOLVER/syevj/README.md

 - `hipsolverDestroySyevjInfo`: destroys the structure for the parameters and results for calling `syevj`.
 - `hipsolverXsyevjSetMaxSweeps`: configures the max amounts of sweeps
 - `hipsolverXsyevjSetTolerance`: configures  the tolerance of `syevj`.
-- `hipsolverXsyevjSetSortEig` : configures wether to sort the results or not
+- `hipsolverXsyevjSetSortEig` : configures whether to sort the results or not
 - `hipsolver[SD]sygvj_bufferSize` computes the required buffersize `lwork` from a given configuration.
 - `hipsolver[SD]syevj` computes the eigenvalue and optional eigenvector.
   - There are 2 different function signatures depending on the type of the input matrix:
     - `S` single-precision real (`float`)
     - `D` double-precision real (`double`)

+    For single- and double-precision complex values, the function `hipsolver[CZ]heevj(...)` is available in hipSOLVER.

     For example, `hipsolverDsyevj(...)` works on `double`s.
 For the complex datatypes see `hipsolver[CZ]heevj`.
   - `hipsolverHandle_t handle`: hipSOLVER handle, see `hipsolverCreate`
   - `hipsolverEigMode_t jobz`: eigenvector output mode, see `hipsolverEigMode_t`.